 The inclusive imperative exists, and has been enshrined in law: the 2014 Children and Families Act states that all young people should be helped to develop the skills they need to succeed, not just at school but as adults with full lives.
-In May this year, Ofsted strengthened this commitment with a new inspection framework designed to alter the emphasis from data to substance and to raise the profile of SEND provision.
+Ofsted has strengthened this commitment with a new inspection framework designed to alter the emphasis from data to substance and to raise the profile of SEND provision.

-In last month’s spending review HM Treasury stated its intention to turn the pages on austerity and begin a new decade of renewal.
-The Chancellor acknowledged that children with SEND have suffered as schools had to tighten their belts, and teaching assistants and support staff were cut to the bone.
-And this at a time when councils are dealing with more children than ever with a the most challenging range complex needs ever.
+The Government has acknowledged that children with SEND suffered during the period of austerity as schools had to tighten their belts, and teaching assistants and support staff were cut to the bone.
+And this at a time when councils are dealing with more children than ever with a the most challenging range of complex needs ever.

 If you would like to get in touch with our education specialists to help you with your recruitment needs, you can find them here.
 Alternatively, please do not hesitate to contact us on email@example.com or 0203 897 1563.